star-micronics/cloudprnt-sdk/CloudPRNTSDKSamples/readme.md

 - `buzzer-end X` (X is numeric)
     + Ring a buzzer by specified times at the end of the print job.

-[Notes]
+[Notes]<br>
-Certain output data formats do not support embeding device commands, such as text/plain, image/png, image/jpeg.
+Certain output data formats do not support embeding device commands, such as text/plain, image/png, image/jpeg.<br>
-In these cases it is possible to use the CloudPRNT protocol to request that a cash drawer is opened via the http print job response header.
+In these cases it is possible to use the CloudPRNT protocol to request that a cash drawer is opened via the http print job response header.<br>
 Alternatively, ensure that your CloudPRNT service uses device command print job formats.

 For example, to prepare print data as StarPRNT commands for a 2 inch printer from a PNG source, with cashdrawer open(2inch) and buzzer ring at the end of job: